themeteorchef/saas-stripe/saas-stripe-pt-2.md

 }).run();
 ```

 Because we're running Meteor code in the callback of another function, Meteor will require it to run within a `Fiber`.
 Why?
-As I understand it, once we're in the callback of another function, the original Meteor environment (outside of the callback we're in) is no longer available.
+Once we're in the callback of another function, the original Meteor environment (outside of the callback we're in) is no longer available.
 This means that Meteor cannot "see" things like `Meteor.userId()` or call to methods.
 Wrapping everything in a `Fiber(function(){}).run()` call helps us get around that.

 Inside of our Fiber, we call to `updateUserPlan`, passing our update object we've defined above it.
-Notice that here, we're making use of the `SERVER_AUTH_TOKEN` pattern from part one again.
+Notice that here, we're making use of the `SERVER_AUTH_TOKEN` pattern from [part one](http://themeteorchef.com/recipes/building-a-saas-with-meteor-stripe-part-1) again.
 We're also pulling in some data that we've received in the `subscription` argument from Stripe.
 Let's jump over to see what this method is doing.

 <p class="block-header">/server/methods/data/update/user.js</p>
 ```.lang-javascript